dennisdevio/milestone-project-1/README.md

 This is the website for The Golden Pretzel | Café and Bakery.
 The purpose of this website is to increase
-The Golden Pretzel's internet presence as part of being a competitive business and provide easily accessible information on their services to their customers, both new and regulars.
+The Golden Pretzel's internet presence as part of being a competitive business and provide easily accessible information on their services to both new and regulars customers.

 ## Showcase
 The live website can be found [here](https://tetrapak-dev.github.io/milestone-project-1/)